hzdg/urllite.js/README.md

 urllite.js
 ==========

 urllite is a URL parser for nodejs and the browser.
-Its main goal is to be tiny enough to be bundled with browser builds of JS libraries so your users don't have to understand dependency management to use your library.
+It's meant to be a replacement for [URL decomposition IDL attributes][1]—especially when you want to support non-browser environments like node.
+Its main goal is to be tiny enough to be bundled with browser builds of JS libraries.

+urllite is designed to be modular so that you can include only the parts you need.
+For example, URL resolution is a separate extension.

 Its core API is based on the [URLUtils] interface (the properties of "a" HTMLElements and `window.location`):